Ziqing19/LabelPixivBookmarks/README.md

 - The next time using the script, you need to ***LOAD*** the dictionary file before start, or your synonym rules will not be applied.

+- ***Load Tag*** is for loading existed tag and its aliases from the dictionary.
+By entering the target tag and clicking ***Load Tag***, the aliases will be copied to the input zone.
+Of course, you can also do this manually.

 ![step5](./assets/05.JPG)

 - After executed the script, all images with either the user tag, or the alias tag have been categorized to your user tag.